-- In the Notes work area, position the cursor where you want the expression. - 2.
-From the Insert menu, select Maths Box.
+- 1. In the Notes work area, position the cursor where you want the expression. - 2.
+From the Insert menu, select Math Box.

+'''

-Press Ctrl + M (Mac $^{\circ}$ : Press $\mathcal{H}$ + M).
+Press Ctrl + M (Mac®: Press \mathcal{H}+ M).

+'''

-An empty maths expression box is displayed.
+An empty math expression box is displayed.

 - 3. Type the expression in the box.
-You can use the Catalogue, if necessary, to insert a function, command, symbol or expression template. - 4.
-To exit the maths box, click anywhere outside it.
+You can use the Catalog, if necessary, to insert a function, command, symbol, or expression template. - 4.
+To exit the math box, click anywhere outside it.

-Evaluating and Approximating Maths Expressions
+Evaluating and Approximating Math Expressions

 You can evaluate or approximate one or more expressions and display the results.
-You can also convert selected text and multiple maths expression boxes into a single maths expression box.
+You can also convert selected text and multiple math expression boxes into a single math expression box.
 Notes automatically updates expressions and any variables used.

-Menu Name Menu Option Function 2+2= 1: Actions 1: Evaluate - enter Evaluates the expression. ≈ 2: Approximate ctrl enter Approximates the expression.
+Menu Name Menu Option Function 2+2= 1: Act tions 2+2= 1: Evaluate - enter Evaluates the expression. ≈ 2: Approximatetri enter Approximates the expression.
 3: Evaluate and replace Replaces the selected part of the expression with the result.

-4: Deactivate Deactivates the current or selected item (box or boxes) 5: Deactivate All Deactivates all boxes in the current Notes application.
-6: Activate Activates the current or selected previously deactivated item.
-7: Activate All Activates all boxes in the current Notes application.
+Menu Name Menu Option Function 🦮 4: Deactivate Deactivates the current or selected item (box or boxes) 🔀 5: Deactivate All Deactivates all boxes in the current Notes application. •⊶ 6: Activate Activates the current or selected previously deactivated item. °→° °→° 7: Activate All Activates all boxes in the current Notes application.